Crayola have been making art supplies for over 100 years, so it’s no exaggeration to say they products have been making memories for decades.

 Every parent knows that as their child moves through their developmental, there comes a stage where they want to put anything and everything in their mouth.

-Even with the best of will and close supervision, it’s impossible to stop your child from doing certain things, so if they’ve put a Crayola marker in their mouth, you might be wondering if this is dangerous.
+Even with the best of will and close supervision, it’s impossible to stop your child from doing certain things, so if they’ve put one in their mouth, you might be wondering if this is dangerous.

 As we covered above, Crayola say that all their products have been tested and evaluated by an independent toxicologist and found to contain no known toxic substances in sufficient quantities to be harmful to the human body, even if ingested or inhaled.